How to write AI and SEO friendly blog posts that get found (2026 guide)

 Once you have that trust, Google starts showing your website to more people.
 Not just that one article but your entire website gets shown to more people – that means, your offerings get more visibility too!

-And for those of you who want the data to prove it – I’ve got you.
+For those of you who want the data to prove it – I’ve got you.

 Google ranking factors